 Only in St. Louis, it seems, could such prime real estate sit undeveloped like this for so long.
 Really, is there no demand?
 Sadly, that is the only answer.
-This nice warehouses, which now seems to be vacated by the… Continue Reading
+This nice warehouse, which now seems to be vacated by the… Continue Reading

 The road heading north from Shelbina into Shelbyville, the county seat, is lined with abandoned houses.
 An elevator dominates the east side of the road.
 Relatively isolated away from major highways, the town is still small.
 The courthouse, designed by… Continue Reading